jaderigby/wirestorm-previous/README.md

 ## What is Wirestorm? ##

-Wirestorm is a framework built on Jade, Stylus and Jeet, that leverages these technologies in order to allow developers and designers to build dynamic and "functional" wireframes __fast__.
+Wirestorm is a framework built on Pug, Stylus and Segments, that leverages these technologies in order to allow developers and designers to build dynamic and "functional" wireframes __fast__.

 ## Why use code to wireframe? ##